Welcome to Merton Adult Learning, thank you for choosing to study with us.

 Your provider will help guide you on how to stay safe when using technology and let you know what their policy is for E-safety.
 You can also find helpful information and advice here:

-To help with staying safe on-line, you can:
+To help with staying safe on-line:

 - Avoid sharing personal information